Practice With a Timer

 Another reason you should actively practice with a timer is that it helps reduce an unfamiliar factor of the tournament setting.
 If you’re trying to adapt to the various differences between casual and tournament play while also competing against an opponent, the entire event might become more stressful than fun.
 At the end of the day, playing Scrabble, regardless of its setting, is supposed to be a fun experience for everyone.

 Learn How to Keep Score

 You probably know how to do this if you already play the physical board game version of Scrabble, but everyone who plays in a tournament needs to know how to keep track of their scores.
-With the prevalence of the digital versions of Scrabble, many people have become used to the games themselves keeping track of the numbers.
+With the prevalence of the digital versions of Scrabble, including variants like Words With Friends, many people have become used to the games themselves keeping track of the numbers.
 That luxury doesn’t exist with in-person Scrabble tournaments.

 It’s also a good idea to keep track of your opponent’s score as well.
 If you’re not paying attention during a tournament, you might end up in the frustrating and embarrassing situation of not realizing that your opponent has a massive lead on you.
 If you keep accurate track of their score, it will help you know what kind of words and scores you should try to go for.